Youth group programs

 Programs focusing on nature, environmental education, cultural history and recreation are offered at Four Rivers Environmental Education Center in Channahon, Isle a la Cache Museum in Romeoville, Monee Reservoir in Monee Township and Plum Creek Nature Center in Crete Township.
 Groups may also receive naturalist lead programs while camping in a Forest Preserve District campground.

 A minimum of eight and a maximum of 20 participants are required per program, unless otherwise noted.
-One chaperone for every five children is requested.
+A ratio of one chaperone for every five children applies.
 Reservations are required for all programs.
 Scheduling is dependent on staff availability.

-Browse Programs at the Following Locations:
+Browse programs at the following locations:

-Day camp preserves and capacity:
+Day camp permits

 A day camp is when one or more youth groups utilize a preserve for their daily activities over one week.
 The permit also includes an optional overnight stay.
 Youth groups pay the appropriate shelter rental fees for each day of their permit.
 All day camp inquiries should be directed to the permitting manager.
 Day camp permits are available at Forsythe Woods, Goodenow Grove, Hammel Woods, Hickory Creek Preserve — LaPorte Road Access, McKinley Woods, Messenger Woods and Monee Reservoir.
 Call 815-727-8700 or email email@example.com for more information on scheduling your group’s camping trip.

 Scouts, church groups, 4-H and other organized youth groups are encouraged to get outside and enjoy these group based opportunities.